celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 - Solution to woods attack
   - Rollups can't assume that all blobs in a namespace are honest
   - Rollups shouldn't scan a namespace directly.
 Instead they should gossip block headers and light clients should only request blobs of interest.
+- Why no dynamic namespace ID length?
+  - Disagreement on serialization
+  - Implementation complexity of parsing a varint
+- Desirable property: first 40 fixed bytes to be metadata
+  - IPV6 packet header is fixed

 ## Decision

+Increase the namespace ID size to 32 bytes.

+- Prefix the namespace ID with 1 byte for the namespace version.
+See [ADR 14](./adr-014-versioned-namespaces.md).
+- For `namespaceVersion=0`, the namespace ID is 32 bytes where:
+  - The first 22 bytes are 0s
+  - The last 10 bytes are unreserved namespace bytes.
+In other words, a user can specify a 10 byte namespace ID
+- Add a consensus rule that the leading 22 bytes of a namespace ID are 0s.

 ## References